emilyfairfield/cut-list/README.md

 #### Stock Boards Available for Purchase:
 ![](./inputs2.png)

+### Objective Function & Decision Variables, Attempt 2:
+Based on the above, we need to come up with a reasonable upper limit for the quantity of each stock board required to fulfill our BOM.
+Because we are assuming feasibility, we know that in the worst case scenario, we can only cut one of our BOM boards from each stock board we buy.
+Of course, we don't know right off the bat which size of stock board would be paired with each BOM item in this worst case.
+So, a conservative upper limit would be one of *each* type of stock board *per* BOM item.
 ### Constraints:
 #### 1. All BOM items must be cut exactly once / from exactly one stock board: